rackerlabs/support-how-to/content/how-to/rackspace-email/view-email-headers/index.md

     {{<image src="view_message_details_hex.png" alt="" title="">}}

-4. The **Full header** box displays with all of the contents in the message header.
+4. The **Full header** box displays all of the contents in the message header.

     {{<image src="header_window_hex.png" alt="" title="">}}